Self-employed driver jailed for 16 months for failing to pay tax and VAT

 Judge Martin Nolan said the appropriate sentence in the case was a term of imprisonment of 16 months.

-A self-employed truck driver has been jailed for 16 months after he failed to pay tax and VAT returns for six years, leaving the State at a loss of over €375,000.
+A self-employed truck driver has been jailed for 16 months after he failed to pay tax and VAT returns for six years, leaving the State at a loss of more than €375,000.

-Alan Keogh (42) with an address at The Courtyard, St Maelruan’s Park, Old Bawn, Tallaght, Dublin was charged with a total of 88 counts of failure to deliver VAT and income tax returns.
+Alan Keogh (42) with an address at The Courtyard, St Maelruan’s Park, Old Bawn, Tallaght, Dublin, was charged with 88 counts of failure to deliver VAT and income tax returns.

 He pleaded guilty at Dublin Circuit Criminal Court to 11 sample counts covering dates between January 2010 to October 2016.
 He has no previous convictions.